77 Squadron history 1945 – 1949

 A Dakota Transport Squadron

-After the Second World War ended, 77 Squadron was transferred to Transport Command, and the station at Full Sutton was India: On the way to the dropping zonesclosed.
+After the Second World War ended, 77 Squadron was transferred to Transport Command, and the station at Full Sutton was closed.
 The period up to September 1945 was taken up with training and familiarisation of the Dakota aircraft and the squadron moved to Broadwell on 31 August.
 During September, close support training was undergone and ground staff were recruited to accompany the crews.
 On 23 September, the first five aircraft took off from RAF Broadwell en route for India under SEAC, (South East Asia Command) followed by daily waves of five aircraft.

 During October 1945, the aircraft were routed to Kargi Road from Karachi.
 The squadron then moved to Mauripur to take part in the ‘Trooping Scheme’.
 Over the next few months, flights were carried out to transport paratroopers and supplies to allied outposts and to ferry prisoners of war arriving from the Far East camps.